 Following on from our post detailing the Warco installation of lathes & milling machines at Prospects College, we’d like to share some details of another comprehensive machine tool set up we provided at the JCB Academy in Staffordshire.

-First off, a little background about the JCB Academy.
-It’s an all new centre for developing a new generation of engineers and future business leaders and offers a wide range of practical vocational courses, all backed with the central principle of learning by doing.
+Firstly, a quick bit of background about the JCB Academy.
+It’s an all new centre for developing a new generation of engineers and future business leaders, offering a wide range of practical vocational courses – all backed by the central principle of learning by doing.

 The JCB building was originally a mill, built in the late 18th Century by the famous industrial entrepreneur and engineer Richard Arkwright.
 It went on to be completely transformed as part of the JCB project, and is now a state of the art educational centre for 21st Century students studying business and engineering.

 As part of the process of establishing the facilities, we were were asked to equip large scale workshops in keeping with the JCB Academy’s aim of creating a truly renowned learning centre for engineering.
 They were after workshops fully equipped for work on real-life engineering projects, and we were happy to provide a completely bespoke installation of Warco machinery.